-Stuart is recommended by Legal 500 for his work in the area of commercial litigation.
+Stuart is recommended by both Legal 500 and Chambers and Partners for his work in the area of commercial litigation.
 He undertakes a wide variety of commercial litigation in both England and offshore jurisdictions.
-Recent cases have included acting for Singaporean and Lithuanian clients in relation to disputes over contracts for the purchase of aircraft, acting for defendants to a claim by a bank on a guarantee, acting for 129 claimants in proceedings relating to a film partnership investment scheme and acting for an American investor who was the victim of fraud.
-Stuart also recently acted for a subsidiary of the State Oil Company of Azerbaijan in proceedings in the British Virgin Islands.
-Of particular note is the fact that Stuart is presently acting for thousands of Lloyds shareholders who are suing the former directors of Lloyds TSB in relation to Lloyds’ acquisition of HBOS during the banking crisis.
 Stuart’s forensic approach to litigation and his ability to analyse accounts and financial transactions mean that he is particularly adept at dealing with claims involving allegations of financial wrongdoing.
 His financial acumen is complemented by formidable cross-examination skills.

 In Thomas v Capita Trustees Limited Stuart acted for 129 claimants in proceedings relating to a film partnership investment scheme, which was marketed to them on the basis that it would provide tax advantages.
 The claim, which was for approximately £30 million including interest, was settled.